Bedford Falls (It's a Wonderful Life): 320 Sycamore

 320 Sycamore is the fictional street address in Bedford Falls of the Bailey family.
-It is situated down Sycamore Street to the southeast of the town.
+It is situated on Sycamore Street in the southeast of the town.

-Before the Baileys bought the house, it was owned by a family named Granville, who left the derelict house vacant and it became a ghost house.
+Before the Baileys bought the house, it was owned by a family named Granville, who left the derelict house vacant and it became perceived as a ghost house.
 The local teenagers made a game of throwing rocks at the Old Granville House, and if they broke a window they could make a wish.
 Mary bought the house in October 1932, on the day she and George were married.
-Over the years the young couple restored the house, improving it with such things as new ceilings and floors, all while raising their four children in it.
+Over the years the young couple restored the house, improving it with such things as new ceilings and floors, and raised their four children in it.

 Filming location

 The film was shot at RKO Radio Pictures Studio in Culver City, California, and the 89 acre RKO movie ranch in Encino, where "Bedford Falls" consisted of Art Director Max Ree's Oscar-winning sets originally designed for the 1931 epic film Cimarron that covered four acres (1.6 ha), assembled from three separate parts, with a main street stretching 300 yards (three city blocks), with 75 stores and buildings, and a residential neighborhood.
 Capra built a working bank set, added a tree-lined center parkway, and planted 20 full grown oak trees to existing sets for It's a Wonderful Life.

 Pigeons, cats, and dogs were allowed to roam the mammoth set in order to give the "town" a lived-in feel.
 Due to the requirement to film in an "alternative universe" setting as well as during different seasons, the set was extremely adaptable.
 RKO created "chemical snow" for the film in order to avoid the need for dubbed dialogue when actors walked across the earlier type of movie snow, made up of crushed cornflakes.
 Filming started on April 15, 1946, and ended on July 27, 1946, exactly on deadline for the 90-day principal photography schedule.

 RKO's movie ranch in Encino, a filming location of "Bedford Falls", was razed in 1954.
 There are only two surviving locations from the film.
 The first is the swimming pool that was unveiled during the famous dance scene where George courts Mary.
 It is located in the gymnasium at Beverly Hills High School and is still in operation as of 2023.
 The second is the Martini home, at 4587 Viro Road in La Cañada Flintridge, California.